nsfinkelstein/blog/content/posts/2024-02-06-pdf-parsing-series-intro.md

 Second, because the OCR engine is not connected to any medical knowledge, it doesn't know to correct for character- or token-level mistakes that are obvious in context.
 Making these corrections post-hoc is possible, but it adds substantial engineering and computational complexity.
-I'm especially curious about whether and how newer methods are integrating the linguistic context into the character recognition process.
+I'm especially curious about whether and how newer methods are integrating the linguistic and clinical context into the character recognition process.

 My hope is that it will be possible to build on modern approaches and open-source models for PDF parsing to avoid rules-based systems, and hopefully to expand the kinds of information it's possible